6 Reasons Nobody Is Downloading Your Gated Content

 5. People don’t see sufficient value in your offer

-Visitors see your CTAs and go to your pop-ups or landing pages, but the offer isn’t compelling enough to get people to submit a form.
+Visitors see your CTAs and click through to your pop-ups or landing pages, but the offer isn’t compelling enough to get them to submit a form.

 Before form submission, it doesn’t matter how good or bad a gated content piece is.
 What matters is the value the person thinks they’ll get.